What is the Berkeley Pit?

 In all of the natural world, this yeast occurs in only one place: in the digestive tracts of geese.

-What does the Berkeley Pit have to teach us about God’s love?
+What do the Berkeley Pit geese have to teach us about God’s love?

 Could there a more perfect illustration of how God’s love works in our lives?
 I highly doubt it!

 In Jesus’ death on the cross we see the power of God’s love to – like yeast – soak up human violence, brokenness, hatred, and division, and then purify it, transform it, and reorient it into new life.
 That’s what Jesus’ death and resurrection is all about: God’s love can take what is the very worst in us and turn it to good.

 To learn more about God’s transforming love and how it can work in your life click here.

 What do geese have to do with Christian spirituality more generally?